Job posting scams

 Report job scams

-If you suspect a job posting on CareersOnline is fraudulent, please contact recruit.talent@ubc.ca immediately.
+If you suspect a job posting on CareersOnline is fraudulent, please stop all communication with the employer and contact recruit.talent@ubc.ca immediately.
 We will work with you to identify an appropriate course of action.